kevin-voss/networking_simple_tcp_server_x_client_connection/README.md

     ```
     *   `--rm`: Automatically removes the container once it exits.

     You should see the client's output directly in your terminal, showing it connected to the server, sending `GET /hello`, receiving a response, then reconnecting, sending `GET /bye`, and receiving another response.
 Now, the server also supports `/health` and `/metrics` endpoints.
-You can modify `client.cpp` to experiment with these new endpoints.
+The client has also been refactored to use a `fetch` function to simplify sending multiple requests.
     To observe the server's behavior and confirm client connections (including their IP addresses and ports), view the server logs:
     ```bash
     docker logs tcp-server-container